engineyard/gittip-collab/README.md

 Set `api_key` to your API key, which can be found on your account dashboard.

-The `max_total` here is the maximum weekly amount you want to give.
-It is split equally between your team members.
+Set `max_total` to the maximum weekly amount you want to give.
+It is split equally between team members.
 So if you specify `60` and you have three team members, each team member can tip a maximum of `20`.

 Under `tips`, list your team members.
 These are for you internal use only, so `giver1` does not have to match up to anything on Gittip's side.